A decrease in housing supply, coupled with high demand for houses during the crisis, has pushed housing prices up

 Buyers are accelerating purchase plans or considering homeownership for the first time, rushing to get more living space as many Americans anticipate working from home for a while.
 Many potential sellers, meanwhile, are keeping their homes off the market for pandemic-related reasons.

-When it comes to housing, people rarely draw a connection between the housing crisis and a lack of supply.
-For instance, a survey by Times and researchers from the University of Southern California asked 1,200 California residents what they consider to be the biggest cause of the housing crisis.
-Only 13% blamed the lack of housing supply.
-Instead “lack of funding for affordable housing” as well as “lack of rent control” were cited as big causes.
+People rarely draw a connection between the housing crisis and a lack of supply.
+For instance, when a survey by the LA Times and researchers from the University of Southern California asked 1,200 California residents what they consider to be the biggest cause of the housing crisis, only 13 percent blamed the lack of housing supply.
+Instead “lack of funding for affordable housing,” as well as “lack of rent control” were cited as big causes.